AdobeDocs/commerce-operations.en/help/configuration/deployment/overview.md

 - **Shared configuration**—Settings that are neither system-specific nor sensitive.

    Shared settings are settings that you want to be consistent on development and production systems.
-Set the shared configuration in the Admin in your development (or {{site.data.var.ece}} _integration_) system.
+Set the shared configuration in the Admin in your development (or Adobe Commerce on cloud infrastructure _integration_) system.

    The shared configuration file, `app/etc/config.php`, should be included in source control so it can be shared between development, build, and production systems.

 - **System-specific configuration**—Settings that vary by system, such as search engine hostnames and ports.

-- **Sensitive configuration**—Settings that should _not_ be in source control because they expose personally-identifiable information (PII) or settings such as API keys or passwords.
+- **Sensitive configuration**—Settings that should _not_ be in source control because they expose personally identifiable information (PII) or settings such as API keys or passwords.

    The system-specific configuration file, `app/etc/env.php`, should _not_ be included in source control or otherwise shared between systems.
 Instead, use the [`magento config:set` and `magento:sensitive:set` commands](../cli/set-configuration-values.md) to provide values for those settings in your production system.